WHY I FOUNDED GENERATIONS HEALTH ADVOCACY LLC

 Beth Garr MD

-In 2013 my dad suffered a catastrophic stroke which required ongoing complex care for over a decade.
+Both personal and professional experiences motivated the formation of GHA.
+In 2013 my dad suffered a catastrophic stroke which required years of ongoing complex care.
 The situation got more complicated when my mother was diagnosed with aplastic anemia.
-Managing these illnesses affected our family and daily lives.
-However, It became apparent that I was able to connect the dots quickly and line up the next care point or treatment far more efficiently than someone without medical training.
-I also became very savvy regarding social issues and access to resources, transportation, housing, and caregivers.
+The physical and emotional demands of their care and treatment exacted a toll on the daily lives of our family and careers.
+It was challenging, exhausting, and heartbreaking.
+However, I was able to manage the action and decision making far more efficiently than someone without medical training.

 I identified multiple issues with which I could have used assistance.
 They are all included in the services offered by Generations Health Advocacy.
 As a mother, a spouse, a daughter, and a physician I have perspective.
 I’m a card-carrying member of the sandwich generation and want to help others in the same boat.